eriksondale/MachineLearning/README.md

 # MachineLearning

+# WORK IN PROGRESS

 Generalized repo related to machine learning and data science tasks.
 After cleaning up my code, I will upload my implementations of common ML algorithms.
 Some of these will be tailored towards computational bio/chemistry but the underlying implementation is applicable towards many areas.

-I have used Python and MATLAB for ML, though I prefer Python.

 ## Fun Resources